 Artistic Director, Michael Neumann, was keen on traveling and wouldn’t give up, so he headed back to the drawing board and came up with a solution.
 He then made the bold decision to prepare a new program centered around smaller chamber pieces for the traveling musicians.
 While touring in the UK, they performed two of their four concerts in this format.

 “Artistic Director, Michael Neumann, was keen on traveling and wouldn’t give up.
 He made the bold decision to prepare a new program centered around smaller chamber piecesfor the traveling musicians. ”

 But there was still the original repertoire which had already been fully prepared and the ensemble was not ready to give up on their hard work.
-So, on further collaboration with Encore Tours, they decided to transform the other two performances of their tour into joint performances with the Cardiff Philharmonic and the Ealing Youth Orchestra, local orchestras in the United Kingdom.
-Alongside their international peers, the Sacramento players could still perform the larger orchestral program!
+So, collaborating with Encore Tours, they decided to transform the other two performances of their tour into joint performances with the Cardiff Philharmonic and the Ealing Youth Orchestra—local orchestras in the United Kingdom.
+With their international peers, the Sacramento players could still perform the larger orchestral program!
 The creative interaction between the ensembles was truly life-changing for all groups and is an experience they will surely remember for the rest of their lives.

-So, there you have it.
-If you find yourselves in a situation where your recruitment numbers are low, remember to take a little advice from the Sacramento Youth Symphony: with dedication and creativity, a little amount of players can go a long way!
+If you ever find yourself in a situation where your recruitment numbers are low, take a little advice from the Sacramento Youth Symphony: with dedication and creativity, a low number of players can go a long way!